Universal chaotic dynamics from Krylov space: Krylov approach in ensemble average

 where $H_n(x)$ is the Hermite polynomial.
 By using the kernel

 one can write down the one point function and two point function

 In the large $L$ limit, they become the semi-circle law and sine kernel

-Since $\psi_n(E_p)$ is a complicated function of the spectrum of degree $n$, the ensemble average of probability $\avg{\abs{\phi_n}^2}$ is a complicated summation of maximally $2n$-point function and difficult to be solve analytically.
+Since $\psi_n(E_p)$ is a complicated function of the spectrum of degree $n$, the ensemble average of probability $\avg{\abs{\phi_n}^2}$ is a complicated summation of maximally $2n$-point functions and thus difficult to solve analytically.
 So we will approximate $\psi_n(E_p)$ by the polynomials $\psi_n(E)$ given by the limit value \eqref{LanczosLimit} and take its confinement into account.